Take a class

 Pre-requisite: Beginner Class or equivalent

-COST: $90.00 (Plus supplies)
+COST: $90.00 (Plus pattern & supplies)

-COST: $60 (plus fabric & supplies)
+COST: $90 (plus pattern, fabric & supplies)

 COST: $90 (plus supplies and pattern)